HotMaps/solar_potential/README.md

  ```

 **cm description:**

 Description of purpose of the CM that will be displayed on the frontend GUI.

-**cm description:**

-Description of purpose of the CM that will be displayed on the frontend GUI.

-It aims to compute the photovoltaic energy potential of a selected area by considering:
+It aims to compute the photovoltaic energy potential and the financial feasibility of a selected area by considering:
 - the installation of new PV systems on a percentage of building footprint
 - the financial feasibility of new plants

+The output of the module are:

+- the total cost of covering the selected area with PV panels [currency]
+- the total yearly energy production [MWh/year]
+- the Levelized Cost of Energy  [currency/kWh]
+- the most suitable roofs for PV energy production

 Starting from the available area and the kind of PV technology the module computes the PV energy production under the following assumptions:
 -optimal inclination of the PV system